-This feature allows the user to specify the boot sequence from all available hard disk drives.
+This feature allows you to specify the boot sequence from all available hard disk drives.
 The settings are Disabled and a list of all hard disk drives that have been detected (for example, 1st Drive, 2nd Drive, 3rd Drive, etc).

-• 1st Drive - [SATA: XXXXXXXX]
+• 1st Drive - [SATA: XXXXXXXXX]